Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/pdp/_index.md

 ## Implementation and construction details

-Details about the impelenation of PDP is found under [construction architecture](https://docs.altinn.studio/teknologi/altinnstudio/architecture/components/application/construction/altinn-platform/authorization/).
+Details about the implementation of PDP is found under [construction components for PDP.](/teknologi/altinnstudio/architecture/components/application/construction/altinn-platform/authorization/#policy-decision-point---pdp)